On Sak's criterion for statistical models with long-range interaction: Scenario for the crossover from short-range to long-range universality

 \section{Scenario for the crossover from short-range to long-range universality}

-Sak's criterion $\sigma_* = 2 - \eta_{\rm SR}$ has long been regarded as a natural refinement of the original Fisher picture, ensuring a continuous function of $\eta(\sigma)$ across the LR–SR boundary.
-However, a closer inspection reveals that the logic behind this conjecture relies on several fragile assumptions.
+Sak's criterion $\sigma_* = 2 - \eta_{\rm SR}$ has long been regarded as a natural refinement of the original Fisher picture, ensuring a continuous function of $\eta(\sigma)$ across the LR–SR boundary~\cite{sak1973}.
+Given the formidable complexity of field theories with LR interactions, Sak’s formulation represented a substantial theoretical achievement.
+Nevertheless, upon closer examination, one finds that the argument ultimately rests on a set of assumptions whose validity may be limited.

-First, the relation $\eta = 2 - \sigma$ originates from perturbative RG expansions around the Gaussian fixed point, i.e., near $\sigma = d/2$,
+First, the relation $\eta = 2 - \sigma$ originates from perturbative RG expansions~\cite{fisher1972} around the Gaussian fixed point, i.e., near $\sigma = d/2$,